-After she gave me several pieces of furniture that she wanted to get rid of, my aunt seemed won over by the upgrades brought to them.
-She asked me, this time, to make her a custom one.
+After she gave me several pieces of furniture that she wanted to get rid of, my aunt seemed won over by my revaluations.
+So she asked me, this time, to make her a custom one, but with a “farmhouse” style.

-This one has sentimental value and already has its assigned place in her magnificent home.
-You will see that it was also entitled to a “back” beauty, since it’s location is in the mezzanine with the back against the guardrails.
+This one has sentimental value and already has its assigned place in his magnificent home.
+You will see during the stages that he was also entitled to a “back” beauty, since his location is in the mezzanine, back against the guard.
 It was therefore intended to be visible on its 4 sides.

 -